 The use of a DvP Model 3 settlement mechanism is acceptable for ASX Clear given the relatively low average value of securities transactions involved.
-In 2013/14, the average value of individual gross settlement instructions in ASX Settlement for novated transactions cleared by ASX Clear was around \$4 500.
-This compares with an average of \$29.5 million for an individual DvP settlement instruction for debt securities in Austraclear.
-In particular, the value of CGS transactions cleared by ASX Clear and settled within the CHESS batch remains relatively low compared with values settled within Austraclear (see Appendix A2.1, SSF Standard 10.2).
+In 2014/15, the average value of individual gross settlement instructions in ASX Settlement for novated transactions cleared by ASX Clear was around \$4 850.
+This compares with an average of \$30.1 million for an individual DvP settlement instruction for debt securities in Austraclear.
+In particular, the value of Australian Government securities and mFund service transactions cleared by ASX Clear and settled within the CHESS batch remains relatively low compared with values settled within Austraclear (see Appendix A2.1, SSF Standard 10.2).

 DvP Model 1 settlement (real time exchange of individual obligations) has certain risk management advantages over DvP Model 3 settlement, since the latter framework may only settle on an all or nothing basis.
 However, DvP Model 3 may be advantageous for a settlement system servicing a CCP that manages its risk on a net portfolio basis.
 Partial settlement (due to a clearing participant default) under DvP Model 1 would alter net exposures upon which the CCP's risk controls are based.
 This issue may be addressed within a DvP Model 1 framework by managing the order in which obligations are settled.
-However, achieving this may be complex and introduce inefficient from a liquidity viewpoint.
-Accordingly, while in its 2008 Review of Settlement Practices for Australian Equities, the Bank encouraged ASX to consider introducing a DvP Model 1 settlement mechanism for cash equities over the medium term, the Bank accepts that, taking into account these complexities, neither ASX nor market participants are persuaded of the need to move to a new settlement model.
-Furthermore, ASX has taken actions since the 2008 review to further strengthen the resilience of the batch settlement process.
+However, achieving this may be complex and introduce inefficiencies from a liquidity viewpoint.
+Accordingly, while in its 2008 Review of Settlement Practices for Australian Equities the Bank encouraged ASX to consider introducing a DvP Model 1 settlement mechanism for cash equities over the medium term, the Bank accepts that, taking into account these complexities, neither ASX nor market participants are persuaded of the need to move to a